Getting to Amsterdam from Eindhoven Airport

-Some visitors coming to Amsterdam arrive at Eindhoven airport (EIN), taking advantage of cheap flight offers from the likes of Ryanair, Wizzair and other airlines.
+A number of visitors coming to Amsterdam choose to arrive at Eindhoven airport (EIN), taking advantage of cheap flights from no-frills airlines such as Ryanair, Transavia and Wizzair.

 The city of Eindhoven lies around 100km south of Amsterdam in the province of North Brabant.
 Eindhoven airport is located 7km to the west of Eindhoven city centre.

 1. AirExpressBus direct coach service from outside airport to a stop near Amsterdam Central station (€24 single or €40 return, 6-8x daily).
 Book here (with €1.50 discount)

 2. Local 400/401 bus to Eindhoven rail station then Intercity train to Amsterdam Central (singles: €3.75 bus + €20.50 train, run regularly all day).

 Eindhoven airport taxi rates: to Eindhoven station €25; to Amsterdam from around €140 (fixed rate) or higher for meter fares.

 Let's take a look at these Eindhoven Airport to Amsterdam travel options in more detail with some tips and advice for visitors...